DanilGutak/darkly/vote_unvalidated/Resources/README.md

-## Laboratory Report: Unvalidated Vote Input Vulnerability
+## Unvalidated Vote Input Vulnerability

 ### Summary
 A vulnerability was discovered in the voting form, which allows users to submit values outside the intended range due to lack of server-side validation.